Menstrual Cycle Phases and Moods: How All 4 Feel

 What helps: use the momentum.
 Front-load your hardest tasks, start the new project, book the workouts you have been putting off.
 For the full picture, see the follicular phase symptoms guide, how to ride the follicular phase mood, and what to eat to match it.

-Mid-cycle, estrogen peaks and your body releases an egg.
-This is ovulation, and we call it the Glow phase for a reason: it is usually the high point of your whole month.
+Estrogen climbs toward its peak and, at the end of this window, around day 15, your body releases an egg.
+This is ovulation, and we call the stretch around it the Glow phase for a reason: it is usually the high point of your whole month.
 Energy, confidence, and sociability tend to peak together.

 How it tends to feel: magnetic and outgoing.
 Many people feel their most confident, talkative, and high-energy here.
 It is a natural window for big social plans, presentations, dates, or anything where you want to feel on.

 What helps: schedule the big stuff here on purpose.
-Just know the Glow is short, often only a couple of days, so it is normal for the high to dip soon after.
+Just know the peak itself is short, often only a couple of days around ovulation, so it is normal for the high to dip soon after.

 You are not “all over the place.”
 You are moving through four phases, on a loop, on schedule.